Margaret has entertained guests elegantly for the past 50 years. She is an accomplished and admired cook, baker, and hostess.

 The classic, wide-mouthed coupe, also called a champagne saucer, conjures up visions of glamorous Hollywood stars of the 1940s and '50s.
 Unfortunately, this glass shape lets the effervescence and aroma dissipate too quickly and is too shallow to allow the wine to aerate properly.

-Experts recommend a white wine glass or tulip glass.
+Experts recommend a white wine glass or a tulip glass.

 The one hard-and-fast rule when it comes to serving sparkling wines is using stemmed wine glasses.
 Holding the glass by the stem, rather than by the bowl, helps keep the beverage chilled.